torhbi/Sim-Legacy-Shield-SLS/README.md

 ‎1.
 SIM Acquisition: User buys and registers a new SIM.
 ‎2.
 Activation: SIM is verified via NIN and becomes active.
 ‎3.  ⚠️ The SLS Audit: Before linking the BVN, the user dials a USSD code (e.g, *7006#).
 ‎4.
-Verification Engine: SLS scans for incoming debt SMS patterns and fintech app registration conflicts.
+Verification Engine: SLS queries the Zero-PII Ledger for historical flags and prompts the user for  Self-Declared Signals (e.g, Do you receive bank alerts for a stranger?).
 ‎5.
-Risk Scoring: User receives a status:
-🟢 Safe
-🟡 Caution
-🔴 Risk.
+Risk Scoring: Our Heuristic Engine applies weights (+1 for User reports, +5 for Agent flags) to generate a Confidence Rated Status: 🟢 Safe, 🟡 Caution, or 🔴 High Risk.
 ‎6.
 Decision: User chooses to link their BVN or discard the compromised SIM.
 ‎
 ‎  Technical Collaboration (Open Roles)
 ‎
-‎     IT Administration (Lead: @OdusinaDamilare): Mapping the USSD gateway and telecom API integrations.
-‎   Security Research: Identifying common Financial Ghost patterns in recycled numbers.
+‎     🏗️ System Architecture (The 5 Pillars)
+‎USSD Gateway: Entry point for Grandma-Proof accessibility.
+‎API Server: The Brain routing signals between the user and the ledger.
+‎Risk Engine: Logic center that calculates scores and confidence levels.
+‎Signal Ledger (Hashed): A SHA-256 anonymized database of identity ghosts.
+‎Agent Dashboard: A verification portal for 3MTT Agents to validate high risk flags.

 ‎ ⚖️ Regulatory Alignment & Compliance
 ‎